hitimr/NSSC2/Ex3/Readme.md

 - ./animations: animations for each task. also include a png-File representing the laast frame of the animation

 Scripts:
 - Task2.py:           upwind advection scheme including plot generation for Task2
 - misc.py:            miscellaneous global variables related to the project
-- animate.py:   sript that creates an animation for a given data file
+- animate.py:         script that creates an animation for a given data file
-- task1.3.py:   task 1.3 using an implicit solver of first order (produce plots by uncommenting the commands in the last part of the script)
-- task1.4.py:   task 1.4 using an implicit solver of second order (produce plots by uncommenting the commands in the last part of the script)
+- task1_1.py:         script that creates output file for task1_1
+- task1_2.py:         script that creates output file for task1_2
+- plot.py:            script that creates plots
+- run.sh:             shellscript to run different settings and create output
+- task1_functions.py  functions used in task1_1.py and task1_2.py

+Usage Info:
+- task1_1.py and task1_2.py have 5 input arguments:
+task1_X.py [-h] [Nx] [deltat] [num_iter] [printmod] [filename]

+positional arguments:
+  Nx          Number of grid points deltat      timestep num_iter    number of total timesteps performed printmod    modulo for creating smaller files for animation, 1 is fine
+  filename    name of output file

+- To create all plots from Task1_1 and Task1_2:
+  ./run.sh
+  python3 plot.py